expenture/Expense/README.md

 This application is designed with [The Twelve Factor App](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.

+The major system dependencies to run this app are: `ruby`, `bundler`, `imagemagick` and `tesseract`.
+A `phantomjs` executable for `linux` and `darwin` is included in this code base.

+Primary configurations of this app are controlled by environment variables (ENVs).
+A sample `.env` file listing primary ENVs is located at `.env.sample`.
+This app relies on several backing services (with their connection configured using ENVs), Some of them might need to send data to this app by using WebHooks, more details about this are described in the [WebHook Endpoints](#webHook-endpoints) section below.

+There are three process types for this app: web servers (`web`), background job workers (`worker`) and the clock `clock`.
+See the `Procfile` to learn about how to start the processes in a general case.

 ### WebHook Endpoints

 There're a few API endpoints for other service to send data into this app: